 Raymond Sheh in front of the main administrative building 101 of the NIST Gaithersburg campus, Maryland, USA.

-Dr. Raymond Sheh is a Guest Researcher with the U.S. National Institute of Standards and Technology and an Adjunct Associate Research Scientist at Johns Hopkins University.
-His research interest revolves around Trusted Autonomous Systems, particularly in the areas of performance measurement, explainable AI, AI risk management, cybersecurity, policy, and regulation of robotic and cyberphysical systems.
-His current focus is on crafting intelligent robotics research competitions that demonstrate state-of-the-science capabilities while also educating competitors about the need to manage and address cybersecurity and AI risks.
-Ask him about his experience with robotic lion cubs and his superhero alter-ego’s efforts to avert the next AI winter.
+Dr. Raymond Sheh is the Uncrewed Aircraft Systems (UAS) Research Lead for the Public Safety Communications Research Division (PSCR) of the U.S. National Institute of Standards and Technology (NIST), and an Adjunct Associate Research Scientist at Johns Hopkins University.
+His research interest revolves around Trusted Robots and Autonomous Systems, particularly in the areas of Cybersecurity and Artificial Intelligence (AI) Risk Management, Standard Test Methods and Performance Measurement, Explainable AI, and fostering the development of technically and operationally meaningful policy and regulation for robotic and cyberphysical systems.
+He has a particular interest in working with public safety, academia, and industry, to develop research competitions for intelligent response robots that advance state-of-the-science capabilities while also educating competitors about the need to manage and address cybersecurity and AI risks.
+He previously taught undergraduate and graduate subjects in Computer Science, Software Engineering, AI, and Cyber Security.
+Ask him about his experience with robotic lion cubs and his superhero alter-ego's efforts to avert the next AI winter.

 ray at the domain of this web page.